-The was the last battle for the storied 8th Virginia, a unit that first began as a Virginia provincial regiment led by a pastor and still loyal (technically, at least) to the King.
-The Virginia legislature had intended it to be a German unit and commissioned German field officers for it (Col. Muhlenberg, Lt.
+The was the last battle for the storied 8th Virginia, a unit that first began as a Virginia provincial regiment led by a pastor and loyal (technically, at least) to the King.
+The Virginia legislature had intended it to be a German (or German-led) unit and commissioned German field officers for it (Col. Muhlenberg, Lt.
 Col. Bowman, and Maj.
 Helphinstine).
 It recruited men of other ethnicities, however, and was never as German as originally envisioned.

 Here is an excellent overview of the Battle of Monmouth.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
-Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.
+Its ten companies formed near the frontier, from the Cumberland Gap to Pittsburgh.

-© 2015-2018 Gabriel Neville
+© 2015-2022 Gabriel Neville